Law you can afford

 Whistleblowing

-The Public Interest Disclosure Act 1998 (or the Public Interest Disclosure (Northern Ireland) Order 1998) protects workers (not just employees) from being victimised or dismissed for making a disclosure (often in breach of contractual terms concerning confidentiality) in certain circumstances.
+The Public Interest Disclosure Act 1998 (or the Public Interest Disclosure (Northern Ireland) Order 1998) protects workers (not just employees) from being victimised or dismissed for making a disclosure (Whistleblowing) (often in breach of contractual terms concerning confidentiality) in certain circumstances.

 Working for a new owner